 To help avoid problems with overuse and underuse, the National Center for Missing and Exploited Children has created criteria for the police to use when screening a report of a missing child for possible use of the Amber Alert system, including:

-The law enforcement agency believes that the circumstances surrounding the abduction indicate that the child is in danger of serious bodily harm or death; and
+The law enforcement agency issuing the alert should conclude that the circumstances surrounding the abduction suggest that the child is in danger of serious bodily harm or death; and

-There is enough descriptive information about the child, suspected abductor, and/or the suspect's vehicle to believe that an immediate broadcast alert will help.
+There is enough descriptive information about the child, the suspected abductor, the suspect's vehicle, or some combination thereof, to believe that an immediate broadcast alert will help recover the child.